crsaracco/vst2-gui-research/vst2-gui-background.md

 This generally means that you should use the platform's native event handling system instead of spawning your own thread, which is true on Windows and Mac OS X. Linux, however, doesn't have a "native event handling system" to use, so you *have* to spawn your own thread.
 The joys of platform-dependent development!

 The problem, though, is that this is **incompatible** with *most (all?)* of the GUI crates in the Rust ecosystem.
 They almost always expect you to be building a standalone GUI application, so they assume that you want your own event loop and event processing thread, so they make it for you.
-Check out the "Notes on using an already-existing Rust GUI crate" page for more info **(TODO)**.
+Check out the ["Notes on using an already-existing Rust GUI crate"](already-existing-crates.md) page for more info.